penadiegoa/to_do/README.md

 # TODO

 Todo is a simple little app.
-It allows a user to enter items they need to complete and keep track of their completion status.
+It allows a user to enter, update, and delete items they need to complete and keep track of their completion status.

 ## Setup